 On my fourth visit, I snorkeled with Koh Mak Divers who operated a very similar trip for 1000 Baht: 3 visits, and a lunch of fried rice.

 Motorbike is the best way to get around.
 The roads are good and there are virtually no cars on the road, just the other occasional motorbike.
 The motorbike give you ultimate flexibility and it is a lot of fun and relaxing.
 I rented for CocoMak Cape Resort.
 List price is 300 Baht a day, on my third stay I negotiated for 200 Baht a day.
 You can also rent bikes “in town” for 200-250 Baht a day.

 I have to give big props to Koh Mak for the taxis, which are songthaews (pickups with seating in the back).
-The cost is 50 Baht per person anywhere on the island.
-Anyone who has been to Samui or Phuket will breath a sigh of relief over this reasonable fee compared to the taxi mafia on the big islands.
+The cost is 100 Baht per person during the day and 150 Baht per person at night anywhere on the island.
+Anyone who has been to Samui or Phuket will breathe a sigh of relief over this reasonable fee compared to the taxi mafia on the big islands.

 How To Get There

 First thing is first, you need to get to Trat, which is the launching point to the islands.
 You can fly to Trat airport, drive if you have a car which will take about five hours, or take a minivan from Ekkamai.
 Then boats will depart Laem Ngop (Krom Luang pier) for Koh Mak.
 The boat takes less than one hour.
+Depending on the boat you hire, it will bring you to a different pier on Koh Mak.
 A songthaew will then pick up at the pier in Koh Mak and then bring you to your resort.
-If you need a driver to Trat, connect with Tony, a great driver who speaks English who will drive you for 3800 Baht each way.
+If you need a driver to Trat from Bangkok (4-5 hours), connect with Tony, a great driver who speaks English who will drive you for 3800 Baht each way.